syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Load-PDF-without-ToolStrip-in-Viewer.md

 title: Load-PDF-without-ToolStrip-in-Viewer | Windows Forms | Syncfusion
 description: load pdf without toolstrip in viewer?
 platform: windowsforms
-control: PDF Viewer
+control: PdfViewerControl
 documentation: ug
 ---

-## Load PDF without ToolStrip in Viewer?
+## Load PDF without Toolbar

-In order to view PDF without the tools strip, make use of PdfDocumentView control instead of PdfViewerControl.
+In order to view PDF without the toolbar, make use of PdfDocumentView control instead of PdfViewerControl.
 Other features and options are similar to PdfViewerControl.

+{% tabs %}
 {%highlight c#%}
 PdfDocumentView pdfDocumentView1 = new PdfDocumentView();